pants64DS/SM64DS-ASM-Reference/README.md

 + **unchecked/**: Unchecked proposals.
   Contains files with symbols/functions/documentation that are still in development, need to be checked/corrected, or random stuff that was too interesting to discard.
   As soon as the proposal features full definitions, it will be merged with symbols.x or the corresponding .c/.cpp file.
-+ **asm-sym-export.exe**: Program that converts symbols.x to symbols.sym
-  Call it with `asm-sym-export.exe infile` to create a .sym file of the same name.
-Concerning the input file, everything after the semicolon is ignored during conversion.
-Please make sure to follow the standard .x file syntax as described above.
-  Demangles any C++ symbols for readability and replaces spaces with underscores (no$gba refuses to load spaces).
-+ **asm-sym-export.bat**: Batch file that automatically calls `asm-sym-export.exe` and renames the resulting .sym to SM64DS.sym.
-  Adjust the output file name to match your game's file name, otherwise no$gba won't load it.
-  **Warning**: The previous .sym file will be deleted, so make sure you back it up in case you want to keep the previous .sym.
 + **Makefile**: Self-explanatory.
 Used to build your patch.
 + **symbols.x**: Contains all necessary linker symbols for functions you use in C/C++/ASM code.
 It's important to outline the syntax of this file:
   ```C